-Currently, regulatory speed limits are set by State Statue at a maximum 55 mph on county roads or 25 mph for business and residential districts known as “prima facie” speed limits.
+Currently, regulatory speed limits are set by State Statue at a maximum 55 mph on county roads or 25 mph for business and residential districts.
 These speed limits are generally not posted on county roads.

 Regulatory speed limits can be modified based on a unanimous recommendation from a traffic survey team consisting of representatives from the Michigan State Police, Road Commission, and Local Township.
 The recommendation is based primarily on results of a traffic engineering study that includes the collection of speed data, review of the crash history, and roadway characteristics.